spaceport-dev/port-echo/README.md

 Port-Echo is a Spaceport starter kit that provides the most basic structure and configuration for building a Spaceport application, with no other assumptions.

-See also: [Spaceport](https://spaceport.com.co/docs/scaffolds#echo) for more information.
+See also: [Scaffolds](https://spaceport.com.co/docs/scaffolds#echo) for more information.

 ## Getting Started
-If this is your first time using Spaceport, perhaps consider starting with the PORT-MERCURY, or PORT-PIONEER starter kits, which provide the same basic structure and configuration, but provide some basic functionality to get you started.
+If this is your first time using Spaceport, perhaps consider starting with the PORT-PIONEER, or PORT-MERCURY starter kits, which provide the same basic structure and configuration, but provide some basic functionality to get you started.
 Use Port-Echo if you want to start from scratch and want to implement the basics yourself.